nettrades/nettrades-platform/README.md

 ```

-Install dos2unix if not already installed
+On a windows machine in WSL install dos2unix if not already installed
 This can convert all the files in the repository to have Linux line endings (\n)